FormatterKit/PostalCodeValidator/README.md

   use [special postal codes](https://de.wikipedia.org/wiki/Feldpost_%28Bundeswehr%29), which aren't included in the upstream data source.
-  This will cause validation of these postal codes to fail. so validation will fail for these postal codes.
+  This will cause validation of these postal codes to fail.
   _(Thanks for pointing this out, [@timohetzel](https://twitter.com/timohetzel))_

 ## Additional Details